-I bought this camera on March 6th 2009 on may 24, 2009 I had to buy a new battery neither Kodak or Walmart will give me my money back or exchange it! they each say the other is responsible for replacing it so now I'm out te money and the camera it has not worked at all even after trying the new battery
+I bought this camera on March 6th 2009.
+On May 24, 2009 I had to buy a new battery.
+Neither Kodak or Wal-Mart will give me my money back or exchange it!
+They each say the other is responsible for replacing it so now I'm out the money and the camera - it has not worked at all even after trying the new battery.

 OHIO -- I bought a Kodak C743 digital camera for my daughter in January of this year.
 After 3 months of use the lens stopped working and made a clicking sound.
 I called Kodak and they walked me through some basic troubleshooting.
 I was told I had to send it in for repair.
 I went on line and got a Return Authorization (RA#) number.
 I paid to ship the camera to their contracted facility, United Camera & Binocular Repair Corp.

 After a couple of weeks I called for an update and was told that in their opinion the camera was damaged and was not covered under warranty.
 They said that they found 3 small dents around the telescoping lens.
 They also said the motor was broken.
 Cost to repair was $90.
 That's more than half what I paid for it.

 I called Kodak to escalate and got an overseas call center.
 They told me that there was no way to escalate repair discrepancies within Kodak.
 I had to call the repair company.
 The repair company said that their decision is final.
 I truly believe that the secondary damage (3 dents) has nothing to do with the broken motor, but I have no one to escalate to at Kodak!
 Any Suggestions?